csvpath/csvpath/README.md

     [ exists(#common_name) #0=="field" @tail.onmatch=end() not(in(@tail, 'short|medium')) ]

 In the path above, the rules applied are:
-- The exists test of `#common_name` checks if the header named "common_name" has a value.
-Headers are the values in the 0th line.
+- The exists test of `#common_name` checks if the column with the header "common_name" has a value.
+Headers are named for whatever values are found in the 0th row.
+They indicate a column in the row being checked for match.
 - `#2` means the 3rd column, counting from 0
 - Functions and column references are ANDed together
 - `@tail` creates a variable named "tail" and sets it to the value of the last column if all else matches